SUCHMOKUO/rlax/README.md

 // this will delete the the imformation Rlax set
 // in the web storage of your browser (if persist is set),
-// and all the data in memory.
+// and all the data in memory. rlax.clear();
-// you need to manually call initStore after calling clear,
-// if you want to use it again. rlax.clear();
 ```